 College may be the biggest purchase outside of a mortgage you make in your lifetime.
 Last year, students paid on average $15,000 at public universities and $27,000 at private universities.
-So it’s no surprise that some families are wondering whether they should buy tuition insurance to safeguard their college payments this year with the pandemic throwing campus plans into question.
+So it’s no surprise that more families are wondering whether they should buy tuition insurance to safeguard their college payments this year as the fast-spreading delta variant is driving a rise in COVID-19 cases.

 Here’s what you need to know about how tuition refund insurance works and how much it costs.